kishandonepudi/fuel-bubble/README.md

-# fuel-bubble
+# bubble chart
-The Tiny Module to create a Fuel/ Volume Bubble in Angular 2+ versions
+The Bubble chart Module to create a Fuel/ Volume type indications in Angular 2+ versions